Syllabus for IST 331: The User

 30%

-You will do 5 labs.
-Each lab writeup is worth 10 points, making a total of 50 points,
+You will do labs in teams.
+Each lab writeup is worth 10 points, making a total of 40 points, the maximum lab grade, scaled to 30% of the course.

 Mid-Term Exam